 We aim to complete reviews within six months, however, this timescale may be impacted by other parallel processes, such as criminal investigations, coroner inquests, or family proceedings.

-Following this, the authors will be encouraged to identify any practitioners within their agency who worked with the family.
 They will meet with you to discuss the case, your involvement, and your perspective on what aspects of the system influenced you as a worker.
-The author from your agency will provide you with a letter from the independent reviewer, explaining the review process and inviting you to practitioner learning events.
+You will be given advance information on what to prepare for this meeting.

 The style and format of the practitioner learning events may vary for each review; however, the aim is for all the practitioners who worked with the family during the agreed timescales to meet and discuss their views and identify key learning areas from the case.